ultravioletrs/cube-docs/docs/developer-guide.md

 make docker-dev
 ```

-# Customizing and Building the `cube-ai` UI Image
+## Customizing and Building the `cube-ai` UI Image

 This guide covers the steps required to customize the `cube-ai` UI, build a Docker image for it, and manually push it to GitHub Container Registry (GHCR).

 ### Prerequisites

-- Access to the private `magistrala-ui` GitHub repository.
+- Access to the private `magistrala-ui-new` GitHub repository.
 - A GitHub Personal Access Token (PAT) with the necessary permissions to push images to `ghcr.io`.

 ### Required GitHub PAT Permissions